swacksoc/discord-bots-session/README.md

 For these examples I shall be using Python but similar steps can be taken in JavaScript and if you're feeling a particular kind of crazy ..
 Java, I use Java.

+This guide assumes you are using a UNIX or Linux environment on your own machine as not all lab machines have the necessary libraries and languages installed.

 ## Setting up a Discord Bot

 As expected there are some hoops to jump through, not literally (I hate jumping), before you can get a Discord Bot up and running.
 Firstly you need to sign into Discord and navigate to the [Discord Developers Page](https://discordapp.com/developers/applications/me) and hit the "New Application" button, from here you should give your bot a witty name and finally select "Create".